Guy Garvey on his 'gnarly' new single, Elbow's future and 'gothic' new band

 “As I speak, I’m walking through Brixton looking like George Clooney in ER.
 We need to be tested, and we need to carry something on us that says so.
 I fought tooth and nail against ID cards when they were floated, and I understand the privacy issues.
 But this is about living.
 If you can’t get together to listen to music, watch a film and look at art, what’s the fucking point?
 We all need to get barcoded and get with the dystopian future.”

-Elbow’s first three albums were reissued on vinyl on September 25.
+Elbow’s first three albums will reissued on vinyl soon, visit here for more information.
 The band will play Manchester’s Night And Day club on a date TBA for the Passport: Back To Our Roots series next year.